xuxu298/siem-replay-24-techniques/two-zeros-different-causes-2026-09-16.md

 two zeros is it?** One of them a rule author can close.
 The other one cannot.

 If you have run this and got a different result, particularly on a GA build, the identifier and the tool output would be useful to us.
+Send it: [open an issue](https://github.com/xuxu298/siem-replay-24-techniques/issues) or email dongnx.biz@gmail.com.